julianschill/klipper-led_effect/docs/LED_Effect.md

 Additionally, one may decide to only have certain LEDs displaying the effect.
 This is accomplished by providing the index of the LEDs to be used after the strip name.
 The index can be a list or a range.
+The range can also be inversed to invert the effect.
 If the indices are omitted, the entire strip is used.

 As well, if for some reason you needed to, the same strip can be used twice in an effect with different emitters being specified.